 3. Kwoma Ceiling

 On the opposite side of the Met, the Kwoma Ceiling hangs above Asian-Pacific artefacts of New Guinea.
 The Kwoma people would build these ceremonial structures that would only consist of a roof on posts and beams.
 Villages would have one or two of these houses, and the roof would essentially span nearly to the ground level as if it were a tent hovering over the air.
-What’s amazing about this is the amount of intricate details that depicted on the ceiling structure; stories painted on the bark-like panels, representing people, animals or other natural phenomena associated with the village clans.
+What’s amazing about this is the number of intricate details depicted on the ceiling structure; stories painted on the bark-like panels, representing people, animals or other natural phenomena associated with the village clans.

 4. Armour of Henry II of France

 The Met has an impressive collection of Arms and Armour, including this highly decorated Armour of Henry II of France from around 1555.
 Made of steel in various treatments, this is one of the most elaborate and complete French parade armours and retains much of its original colour.
 ‘Nuff said.